bevyengine/bevy-website/content/learn/book/ecs/_index.md

 * we access data from this database using **queries**, which fetch entities with the specified components
 * the primary key of this database is the [`Entity`](https://docs.rs/bevy/latest/bevy/ecs/entity/struct.Entity.html) identifier, which can be used to look up specific entities using [`Query::get(my_entity)`](https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Query.html#method.get)

-Of course, this database is not very well-normalized: not all entities will have every component!
+Of course, this database is [very ragged](https://www.transdatasolutions.com/what-is-ragged-data/): not all entities will have every component!
 We can use this fact to specialize behavior between entities: systems only perform work on entities with the correct combination of components.
 You don't want to apply gravity to entities without a position in your world, and you're only interested in using the UI layout algorithm to control the layout of UI entities!